BegumCeylan/Correlation-Analysis/README.md

 # Correlation-Analysis
 <h1>Correlation Analysis Between Atrributes and the Target </h1>

-The dataset provided is from a study of heart disease.
+The dataset (HeartDisease.csv) provided is from a study of heart disease.
 The study collects various measurements on patient health and cardiovascular statistics, and of course makes patient identities anonymous.

 Feature, Type, Description
 01. age         - int      - Age of patient (in years)